danrot/master-thesis/05_conclusion.md

 implementation, and therefore also some code had to be moved, some architectural decisions reconsidered and so on.

-Of course I will continue to work on this versioning implementation, because after all the work I have pushed into it, I really would like to see it being merged.
+Of course I will continue to work on this versioning implementation.
+I really would  like to see it being merged, because of all the work I have invested in it.
 Fortunately also MASSIVE ART will have an interest in the Jackalope project in the future, since it is one of the most important libraries in Sulu.

 One of the next interesting steps is to integrate this versioning functionality in Sulu.
 Therefore the Sulu APIs have to be extended to support the versioning